-"THE COMBINATION of onion, carrots, parsley and cheese—plus the tomato-mustard topping—makes this meat loaf unusually colorful.
-This is an attractive entree to serve, and it has a unique, unforgettable flavor.
-The recipe lends itself easily to being doubled or halved to suit the number you're cooking for, and it also freezes well!"
+The combination of onion, carrots, parsley and cheese—plus the tomato-mustard topping—makes this meat loaf unusually colorful.
+It's an attractive entree to serve, and it has a unique, unforgettable flavor.
+The recipe lends itself easily to being doubled or halved to suit the number you're cooking for, and it also freezes well. —Anna Baker, Blaine, Washington

 I've always enjoyed cabbage rolls but didn't make them since most methods were too complicated.
 This recipe is fairly simple and results in the best cabbage rolls.
 My husband, Sid, requests them often.
 They're terrific to share at gatherings with our children and grandchildren. —Beverly Zehner, McMinnville, Oregon